 To be effective, the Board must be independent of Management.
 Trustees are independent only if they are unaffiliated with Killam, other than by virtue of their position as a Trustee, and the Board has determined that they have no direct or indirect material relationship with Killam that could interfere with their independent judgement.

-Currently, six of eight, or 75% of the non-executive nominated trustees are independent.
-For the majority of 2018, seven of eight, or 88% of the non-executive Trustees were independent.
+Currently, seven (7) of eight (8), or 88% of the non-executive nominated Trustees are independent.
 None of the non-executive Trustees has ever served as an executive of Killam.